How to Create an App in Lega

 - Parameters are placeholders in prompts that let you customize responses by inserting specific details when the prompt is used.
 For example, a parameter like

-- Label: This is what will appear above the field for the user to complete and is often the same as Name or something similar (e.g. First Name for first_name).
+- Name: This is what will appear above the field for the user to complete and is often the same as Name or something similar (e.g. First Name for first_name).

 - Type: This defines the parameter input.
 You can choose from string (short text), long text, number, date, choice (multiple options), document (attachment), and URL.